jbilander/sdbox/README.md

 ***

 Now, with this type of connector the metal plate comes loose when you unscrew the connector nuts.
 We need to remove them because we don't want to remove them on the Amiga side.
 Use some super glue and a vice or similar to press them together a couple of minutes until the glue bites.
 Be quick if you use super glue!
-Then put the screws back while soldering, we want the metal pieces to support the connector when plugging the device in and out of the Amiga.
+Then put the screws back while soldering, we want the metal pieces in there as a support taking some force off the pins when plugging the device in and out of the Amiga.

 ***
 <a href="images/build/sdbox_build_pic16.jpg">